Table of Contents

 For a child who is 2-to-5 years of age, average sleep during the day drops to 10-12 hours.
 It is at this age that the child begins to acquire adult sleeping patterns though they face higher arousal rates when compared to adults.
 REM sleep drops to 25 percent, as seen in adults.
 By this age they have gained a sleep cycle of 90 to 110 minutes.

 After birth, the newborn goes through various circulatory changes and changes in oxygenation.
+The increased oxygenation of the extra-uterine environment results in decreased erythropoietin production and subsequent decrease in erythropoiesis in the first month of life.
 This influences the hematopoiesis.
 Given below are the normal hemoglobin and hematocrit values:

 - Newborn: 16.5 g/dl, Hct 50%